 It's possible that the problems at SocGen leaked.
 You don't need special technology to assume that someone noticed unusual activity at SocGen's Paris offices:

-On Saturday, Kerviel was hauled into the bank’s Paris offices, where he was questioned by Jean-Pierre Mustier, SocGen’s head of investment banking, and confessed to making a series of unauthorised bets on CAC, DAX and the EuroStoxx 50.
+On Saturday, Kerviel was hauled into the bank’s Paris offices, where he was questioned by Jean-Pierre Mustier, SocGen’s head of investment banking, and confessed to making a series of unauthorised bets on CAC, DAX and the EuroStoxx 50.and made a phone call, sent an email or an IM, or posted an as-yet-undiscovered message somewhere on the Internet.
+Because:

 Working through Saturday night and Sunday, the disgraced trader helped SocGen staff to uncover his hidden punts.